-Fortunately, the legal ambiguity surrounding paycards is beginning to lift.
-In the past year, paycard legislation was on the agenda in Colorado, Connecticut, Florida, Georgia, Iowa, Massachusetts, Minnesota, New York, Rhode Island and Washington.
-In 2014, 22 bills were passed in 17 states regulating paycard use.
+Fortunately, the legal ambiguity surrounding paycards is lifting.
+Paycard legislation is on the legislative agenda in Colorado, Connecticut, Florida, Georgia, Iowa, Massachusetts, Minnesota, New York, Rhode Island and Washington.
+In 2014 alone, 22 bills were passed in 17 states regulating paycard use.
 These moves mark a national trend that shows no signs of slowing down.

 Not So Hidden Fees